zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-plain-java-enabler-external-configuration.md

 # API Mediation Layer onboarding configuration

 As a service developer, you can provide basic configuration of a service and externalize the configuration parameters values for subsequent customization by a systems administrator.
-This article describes the process of configuring a REST service for onboarding with the API Mediaiton Layer by using the API ML Plain Java Enabler..
+This article describes the process of configuring a REST service for onboarding with the API Mediaiton Layer by using the API ML Plain Java Enabler.

 ## Introduction